 MineARC Systems’ China Business Development Manager, Davy Li, made a two-day trip to the coastal town of Lufeng in Guangdong Province, China, during August to commission a MineARC TunnelSAFE Refuge Chamber for undersea tunnel construction.

 The 30-person TunnelSAFE Gantry Design (GD) Refuge Chamber is situated on a 7.76m diameter Herrenknecht mixed shield TBM; providing a fixed safety solution at the rear of the cutting head infrastructure for the life of the project.

-The TunnelSAFE GD Refuge Chamber is constructed with 5mm steel with additional structural strengthening and bracing, and equipped with a 96-hour Uninterruptible Power Supply (UPS) system, bi-lingual operational stickers and manuals, and all critical life support systems to create a safe, ongoing environment for occupants.
+A TunnelSAFE GD Refuge Chamber was constructed with 5mm steel with additional structural strengthening and bracing, and equipped with a 96-hour, Uninterruptible Power Supply (UPS) system, bi-lingual operational stickers and manuals, and all critical life support systems to create a safe, ongoing environment for occupants.

 For further information about our safety solutions and refuge chambers for tunnelling, click here.